lriverawong/django-k8-dev/README.md

 ## Steps

-- Step 1
+- Step 1/2
     - setup minikube kubectl
     - create base image for sample app using Docker
     - start deployment of app on minikube
     - start service of app to expose app outside of cluster
-- Step 2
+- Step 3
     - use persistent volume subsystem for postgresql and setup PVC
     - use Secret resource API to handle credentials used by PostgreSQL and Django pods
     - initialize postgresql pods to use persistent volume
     - expose db as service to allow for access within cluster
     - update django app to access db
-    - run migrations using Job API
+    - run migrations using Job API and CLI
+- Step 4
+    - deploy redis into K8 cluster, and add a service to expose redis to django application
+    - update django to use redis as message broker and as a cache
+    - create celery tasks in Django app, and have deployment to process tasks for queue (celery worker) and have deployment for running periodic tasks (celery beat)
+    - add celery flower package as deployment and expose it as a service to allow from from web browser